-Lambeau Field is so famous and such a favorite of all the things to see in Green Bay that you must reserve a spot on the stadium tour.
+Lambeau Field is so famous and a favorite of all the things to see in Green Bay that you must reserve a spot on the stadium tour.
 During my visit, tour guide Jeff explained, “This is one of the largest stadiums in the country, but the only major stadium with aluminum seats.
-You get 18-inches of aluminum pleasure right here.”
+You get 18 inches of aluminum pleasure right here.”

 I learned that experts use European soccer-field technology to weave artificial turf into the natural grasses, which make up 97% of the hybrid sod.
 An underground hot water system keeps the grass green during Green Bay’s frigid winters.
-Even though Lambeau Field was empty during my bucket-list visit, the mystical, contagious energy of the place permeated my soul.
+Even though Lambeau Field was empty during my bucket list visit, the mystical, contagious energy of the place permeated my soul.
 No wonder it’s one of the top things to do in Green Bay.
-So onto the next…

 2. National Railroad Museum: One of the Best Green Bay WI Attractions

 The 33-acre wooded campus is the only nationally designated train museum in the country.
 Train rides that are complimentary with your admission earn points for its designation as one of the best Green Bay WI attractions.
 During my National Railroad Museum ride in a historic passenger car pulled by a massive diesel locomotive, I was impressed that ‘girl power’ operated the whole endeavor.
 Blue-suited Nancy, our conductor, provided interpretive commentary while engineer Marcia worked the controls.